spencerdodd/spencerdodd.github.io/_posts/notes-tips-tricks/2018-01-29-cuttlefish.markdown

 subtitle: "tools"
 date:   2018-01-29 00:00:00 -0500
 author: "coastal"
-header-img: "images/site-resources/pfsense-code-exec-header.jpg"
+header-img: "images/site-resources/cuttlefish-header.png"
 ---

-### why do i need another scanning tool?
+### Why Do I Need Another Scanning Tool?

 I am preparing to take Offensive Security's Penetration Testing with Kali (PWK) course followed by the OSCP, and saw that people in the past have written tools for performing automated scanning of network hosts (to apply to the labs/exam).
 Most all of the tools focus on performing initial `nmap` scans and suggesting followup service enumeration to perform based on the results.
 I decided to make a tool that performs these follow up scans concurrently, and outputs the results in a directory structure per-host.

-### what is cuttlefish
+### What is cuttlefish?

 <img src="{{ site.baseurl }}/images/notes-tips-tricks/cuttles.jpg">